 Regulation CF preempts state blue sky laws.
 As such, an offering conducted pursuant to Regulation CF is not required to be registered or qualified by state securities regulators.
-Note, however, that the states still have authority to investigate and bring enforcement actions for fraud, impose state notice filing requirements, and collect state filings fees.
+Note, however, that the states still have the authority to investigate and bring enforcement actions for fraud, impose state notice filing requirements, and collect state filing fees.

 EXEMPTION FROM SECTION 12(g) OF THE EXCHANGE ACT